List of lords and princes of Joinville: History

 Joinville (from medieval Latin Jonivilla or Junivilla) lies on the river Marne in eastern Champagne.
 In the early eleventh century, when a castle was built or possibly just enlarged at the site, it lay close to the border between the Kingdom of France and the Holy Roman Empire.
 The family of the lords of the castle rose to prominence late in the eleventh century when they acquired a second castle of Vaucouleurs.
 From then on the lord of Joinville, as one of the few "multicastle" lords in Champagne, regularly attended the court of his superior, the count of Troyes.
 Lord Geoffrey III followed Count Henry I on the Second Crusade (1147–49) and afterwards was appointed seneschal of Champagne (1152), an office that became hereditary in his family.

 The Joinville family patronised the Cistercian monasteries of Clairvaux and La Crête, but their relationship with the nearby Benedictine house of Montier-en-Der was one of rivalry.
 The family also had influence in local cathedral chapters.
 Guy was elected bishop of Châlons (1164–90) with the help of Count Henry I, and William became bishop of Langres (1209–19).

 By the turn of the 13th century, the lordship of Joinville included, other than the area of modern-day Joinville, the modern communes of Sailly, Vaucouleurs and Marnay-sur-Marne.
 In 1204, Lord Geoffrey V and his younger brother Robert died while on the Fourth Crusade.
 Since William had entered the church, the lordship passed to the fourth brother, Simon, while the fifth, Guy was given Sailly and established a cadet lineage.
 Simon's sons again divided the lordship: Joinville and the seneschalcy went to John, while Vaucouleurs passed to Geoffrey in 1298, and Simon received Marnay.

-In April 1551, French king Henry II elevated the lordship of Joinville into a principality, turning Francis, Duke of Guise, into the first prince of Joinville.
+In April 1551, French king Henry II elevated the lordship of Joinville into a principality, turning François, Duke of Guise, into the first prince of Joinville.
 His descendant Marie died without children, with her titles inherited by her cousin Anne Marie Louise d'Orléans, with the principality of Joinville becoming a possession of the House of Orléans.

-In the 19th century, Louis Philippe I, who would become the last French monarch, bestowed on his son François the title of prince of Joinville.
+In the 19th century, Louis Philippe I, who would become the last French King, bestowed on his son François the title of prince of Joinville.
 Upon marrying Princess Francisca of Brazil, François received as dowry a portion of lands in the South of the Empire of Brazil which were incorporated to the lands of the prince of Joinville.
 In 1848, the French monarchy was formally abolished and all the lands of the Orléans family in France confiscated, with the lands in Brazil becoming the last remnants of the lands of the prince of Joinville.
 Those lands are nowadays the Brazilian city of Joinville.